vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 - **Permissions/Role**: Manager
 - **Acceptance Criteria**:
   - The category name must be unique and not empty.
-  - The category name must have a minimum length of 5 characters (optional)
+  - The category designation must be between 5 and 50 characters

 ---